-To prevent fraud and abuse, eligibility workers are responsible for resolving inconsistencies when questionable information is received during the eligibility determination process.
+To prevent fraud and abuse, Benefits and Eligibility Specialists are responsible for resolving inconsistencies when questionable information is received during the eligibility determination process.
 Information provided by the customer or representative may be questionable when it is inconsistent with:

 - Other statements made during the current application; - Information previously listed on another application; or - Information received from other sources.